soda-collections-objects-data-literacy/SODaHow-to-Tutorial/WissKIBits_Modul1/M1E4_Strukturierte-Daten-mit-CIDOCCRM.md

 **Beispiel: Zelda-Spiel (SNES)**

-*Das Videospiel „The Legend of Zelda: A Link to the Past“ wurde 1991 von Nintendo in Japan produziert.*
+*Das Videospiel „The Legend of Zelda: A Link to the Past“ wurde 1991 von Nintendo in Kyoto, Japan entwickelt.*